 14. Provide Opportunities to Chew

 Like most rodents, a hamster’s teeth grow continuously.
 Because of this, they need to chew constantly to wear their teeth down.
-If their teeth are not worn down properly, then they can grow through your hamster’s mouth and cause all sorts of problems.
+If their teeth are not worn down properly, they can cause all sorts of problems.

 Luckily, chewing is second nature to hamsters.
 You just have to give them opportunities to do it.
 There are several chews available on the market that hamsters can use to wear their teeth down.
 Be sure your hamster has access to a couple of these at all times so that they can naturally control their teeth growth, as they would do in the wild.